eccelerators/SimStm/README.rst

 .. code-block:: none

- array pointer copy tarray sarray
+ array pointer copy t_array s_array

-The ``array pointer copy`` instruction copies an array pointer; for example, ``tarray`` pointer is a copy of ``sarray`` pointer after the execution of the instruction.
+The ``array pointer copy`` instruction copies an array pointer; for example, the pointer ``t_array``
+is a copy of the pointer ``s_array`` after the execution of the instruction.
 Used, for instance, to hand over an array to a subroutine.
-Changes to the source array happen in the target array too.
+Changes to the source array also apply to the target array.

 File Access
 ~~~~~~~~~~~

-File Writeable
+File Writable
 ^^^^^^^^^^^^^^

 .. code-block:: none

- file writeable afile rvar
+ file writable a_file r_var

-The ``file writeable`` instruction tests if a file is writable.
+The ``file writable`` instruction tests if a file is writable.
 If the file is not present, it is created
 without having content.
 The result is for STATUSOK 0, STATUSERROR 1,
 STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend
 on the operating system.